 The Third Talk™ is here to provide parents information and the language to initiate the 'porn' conversation with their kids.
 The Third Talk™ has had a front row seat to watch legal, political, legislative, religious campaigns, abstinence pledges and ignoring the problem fail to curb this content's availability to kids.

 I say failed because our American children see 12 billion videos a year.

 It is communication between parents and kids that will end this challenge.
 We take a very direct and purposeful approach when discussing this content with grown ups.
 We do not shame, blame, or use colorful language.
 We talk about the world our kids live in, not the world we wished they lived in.
-We showcase how that it is not an environment that has not been created by kids.
-Grown ups have created this environment and grown ups need to change it.
+We showcase that thit is an environment that has NOT been created by our kids.
+Grown ups created this environment and grown ups need to change it.